STAT545-UBC-hw-2018-19/hw04-CeciliaLe07/hw04-CeciliaLe07.md

 -   In [Window functions](http://stat545.com/block010_dplyr-end-single-table.html#window-functions), we formed a tibble with 24 rows: 2 per year, giving the country with both the lowest and highest life expectancy (in Asia).
 Take that table (or a similar one for all continents) and reshape it so you have one row per year or per year \* continent combination.

-The table for Asia was
+The table for Asia was:

 ``` r
 table <- gapminder %>%